AdaCore/spark2014/docs/ug/en/tutorial.rst

 body of ``Search``, which means that no run-time errors can be raised when executing the function.

 These messages correspond to checks done when exiting from ``Search``.
 It is expected that not much can be proved at this point, given that the body of ``Search`` has a loop but no loop invariant, so the formulas generated for these checks assume the worst about locations modified in the loop.
 A loop invariant is a special pragma ``Loop_Invariant`` stating an assertion in a loop, which can be both executed at run-time like a regular pragma ``Assert``, and used by |GNATprove| to summarize the effect of successive iterations of the loop.
-We need to add a loop invariant stating enough properties about the cumulative effect of loop iterations, so that the contract cases of ``Search`` become provable.
+We need to add a loop invariant in ``linear_search.adb`` stating enough properties about the cumulative effect of loop iterations, so that the contract cases of ``Search`` become provable.
 Here, it should state that the value searched was not previously found:

 .. literalinclude:: /examples/linear_search_loopinv/linear_search.adb